Jackie-lab-maker/KUKA.Sim-Projects/README.md

 ## 📌 Project Overview

-The primary objective was to create a "Single Source of Truth" between the virtual KUKA simulation and the physical winding cell.
-This allowed for rapid iteration on path planning and sensor validation without wasting expensive composite materials.

 ### Key Objectives

 1.  **Gage R\&R Study:** Validated the rotary encoder's accuracy regarding the filament winding angle.